13 May 2026

 Higher Education

 An additional $2.5 billion will flow into higher education over the next decade through new Managed Growth Funding and Needs-based Funding systems — a structural shift aimed at broadening access and participation across the sector.
+However, issues surrounding the governments Jobs Ready Graduates (JRG) Policy remain unaddressed.

 Where Funding Has Been Cut